The Open University Development and Environment Society

 The Society was set up by a group of students who got on well during the fourth week of Summer School during the first year of U204 (Third World Development Studies) back in 1984.
 They held committee meetings in a smoky bar at Euston Station as most members came from North of London.
 We have now grown to an active community of over 800 members, promoting international development, environment and human rights, supporting students and alumni, encouraging discussion.

-Shane Touhey (Chair)
+Shane Kelly (Chair)

-Andrea Berardi (Liaison officer)
+Andrea Berardi (Liason Officer)

 Andrea Berardi has been a lecturer at The Open University since 2002 supporting environment degrees at both undergraduate and postgraduate levels.
 He initially became involved with OUDES as a tutor during one of its revision weekends, and then took up various roles within its organising committee.
 Andrea is currently the ‘liaison officer’ between OUDES and OU academics/support staff, but is also actively involved in OUDES campaigns such as #OUDivest.

-Keiron Lock (Committee member)
+Keiron Lock-Lawton (Committee member)

-Keiron Lock is a Curriculum Manager at The Open University, looking after environment modules, he has been working at the university since 2014.
+Keiron Lock-Lawton is a Curriculum Manager at The Open University, looking after environment modules, he has been working at the university since 2014.
 He is a Geography graduate, with a previous employment history in aviation before joining the OU.
 He has a personal interest in the environment , renewable energy and development.

-Dana Moldoveanu (Committee member)
+Dana Moldoveanu (Committee Member)